elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Show test fail

+Talking Point: So the API you are using here is pretty much the same as the end-to-end api?
+Me: Yes, the biggest difference here is I'm using cy.mount instead of cy.visit, pretty much how you interact with the rendered output is the same in CT as in e2e.

-Add children to button and use it, update the props to inherit from `React.ButtonHTMLAttributes<HTMLButtonElement>` and show it working
+Add children to button and use it, point out how the the props inherit from `React.ButtonHTMLAttributes<HTMLButtonElement>` so our button acts like a native button.

 Show how the first test is rendering a button with no text.
 Make the children required by adding `children: React.ReactNode` to ButtonProps